Volume polynomials: Volume polynomials in projective geometry

 \section{Volume polynomials in projective geometry}

 The analogous volume polynomial in algebraic geometry is defined as follows: Let $D=(D_1,\ldots,D_n)$ be a collection of semiample divisors on a $d$-dimensional projective variety $Y$ over a field $k$.\footnote{Throughout this paper, a variety over $k$ is by definition a reduced and irreducible scheme of finite type over $k$.
 A Cartier divisor on a complete variety is \emph{semiample} if some positive multiple moves in a basepoint-free linear system.
-For background and any undefined terms concerning divisors on varieties, we refer to \cite{Lazarsfeld1}.} The \emph{volume polynomial} of $D$ is
+For background and any undefined terms concerning divisors on varieties and their intersections, we refer to \cite{Lazarsfeld1} and \cite{Fulton}.
+For any field k, the notions of volume polynomial and covolume polynomial over $k$ coincide with those over its algebraic closure $\overline{k}$ \cite[Remark 1.14]{GHMSW}.} The \emph{volume polynomial} of $D$ is

 which is a homogeneous polynomial of degree $d$ in $x=(x_1,\ldots,x_n)$.
-When the base is the field of complex numbers and each $D_i$ is ample, the restriction of $f_D$ to the nonnegative orthant measures the volume of $Y$ with respect to the K\"ahler class determined by $x$.
+When the base is the field of complex numbers and each $D_i$ is ample, the restriction of $f_D$ to the positive orthant measures the volume of $Y$ with respect to the K\"ahler class determined by $x$.

 \begin{definition} Let $k$ be a field. \begin{enumerate}[(1)]\itemsep 5pt \item A homogeneous polynomial $f$ is a \emph{realizable volume polynomial over $k$} if $f=\lambda f_D$ for some $\lambda \in \QQ_{\ge 0}$ and a collection of semiample divisors $D$ on a projective variety $Y$ over $k$. \item A homogeneous polynomial $f$ is a \emph{volume polynomial over $k$} if it is a limit of realizable volume polynomials over $k$. \end{enumerate} We write $\mathbb{V}^d_n(\mathbb{Q},k)$ for the set of realizable volume polynomials over $k$ of degree $d$ in $n$ variables, and $\mathbb{V}^d_n(\RR,k)$ for the set of all volume polynomials over $k$ of degree $d$ in $n$ variables. \end{definition}